gosub-com/Zurfur/README.md

 Interfaces are a cross between C#, GoLang, and Rust, but a little different from each.
-They are similar to C# 8.0 (including default implementations, etc.) but also allow Golang style *explicit* conversion from any class that defines all the required functions.
+They are similar to C# 8.0 (including default implementations, etc.) but also allow Golang style *explicit* conversion from any type that defines all the required functions.

 Here is `IEquatable<T>` from the standard library: